Michaelangel007/perl_crap_reference/README.md

 One of the best ways to become a better code is to _find_ bugs in existing code that already has them.

-Once you're ready for allthe answers here is the full list of everything wrong in [src/test3_annotated.c](src/test3_annotated.c)
+Once you're ready for all the answers here is the full list of everything wrong in [src/test3_annotated.c](src/test3_annotated.c)

 * https://github.com/Michaelangel007/perl_crap_reference/blob/master/src/test3_annotated.c